Ballina, County Mayo: History

-According to Encyclopædia Britannica, the first signs of settlement on the site of the town date from around 1375 when an Augustinian friary was founded.
-Belleek, now part of the town, pre-dates the town's formation, and can be dated back to the 16th century.
-Ballina was founded as a garrison town in 1723 by O'Hara, Lord Tyrawley.
-Belleek Castle was built some time later, between 1825 and 1831.

 Pre-history

-The Dolmen of the Four Maols is located on 'Primrose Hill' behind Ballina's Railway Station.
+The Dolmen of the Four Maols is located on 'Primrose Hill' behind Ballina railway station.
 This Bronze Age cist is sometimes dated to c2,000 B.C. and is locally known as the 'Table of the Giants'.
-Legend suggests that the dolmen is the burial place of the four Maols.
-The four Maols murdered Ceallach, a 7th-century Bishop of Kilmoremoy and were quartered at Ardnaree – the Hill of Executions.
-Tradition says that their bodies were buried under the dolmen.
+Legend suggests that the megalithic tomb is the burial place of the 'Four Maols' (from the Irish word maol meaning "bald") — four brothers who murdered Ceallach, a 7th-century bishop of Kilmoremoy.
+Hanged at Ardnaree, the "hill of executions", tradition says that their bodies were buried under the dolmen.
+The structure is approximately 5 feet high with three upright stones supporting the capstone.
+Nearby is a fourth supporting stone.

+Medieval period

+According to Encyclopædia Britannica, the first signs of settlement on the site of the town date from around 1375, when an Augustinian friary was founded.
+Belleek, now part of the town, predates the town's formation, and can be dated back to the 16th century.
+Ballina was founded as a garrison town in 1723 by O'Hara, Lord Tyrawley.

 Belleek

+The lands at Belleek, along with the ecclesiastical settlements at Rosserk, Strade, Moyne and Rathfran, were purchased by Charles O'Hara, 1st Baron Tyrawley on 17 March 1704/5 from the trustees overseeing the sale of various Irish estates belonging to the recently deceased Charles Boyle, 2nd Earl of Burlington and 3rd Earl of Cork.

 The Belleek demesne once stretched for over three kilometres along the left bank of the Moy estuary, from the gate lodge on Castle Road as far as Knockatinnole Wood in the north.
-From here the demesne extended westward to the Killala Road where there was a secondary entrance at a place known as "The Black Woods".
+From here, the demesne extended westward to the Killala Road, where there was a secondary entrance at a place known as "The Black Woods".
 During the Irish Rebellion of 1798, a small column of French soldiers advanced through the estate, as part of a reconnaissance group.
 This gave title to the avenue known as "The Old French Road".

-Today, the centerpiece of the estate is Belleek Manor (Belleek Castle Hotel) which was constructed between 1825-1831 for Lieut-Col Sir Francis Arthur Knox-Gore, a former Lord-Lieutenant of County Sligo, to designs attributed to the Irish architect John Benjamin Keane.
-Belleek remained within the ownership of the Knox-Gore family until 1942, when it was sold by William Arthur Cecil Saunders-Knox-Gore (1888-1975) due to mounting costs and rates.
+Most of the land of the Barons Tyrawley was let on long leases or for lives 'renewable forever' to the Knox and Gore families.
+The manor house of the estate, Belleek Manor (formerly known as Belleek Abbey, now the Belleek Castle Hotel and Museum), was constructed between 1825 and 1831 for Sir Francis Knox-Gore, 1st Baronet, a former Lord Lieutenant of Sligo, with designs attributed to the Irish architect John Benjamin Keane or possibly Frederick Darley Junior.
+Belleek and some of the original demesne lands remained within the ownership of the Knox-Gore family descendants until the early 1940s, when it was sold by Col. William Arthur Cecil Saunders-Knox-Gore D.S.O.
+(1888-1975) to Isaac Beckett and Co.
+Ltd., Ballina, who later sold the property to the Mayo County Council in the 1950s.
+The Doran family acquired the Belleek Manor, adapting it into a hotel.
+The Belleek Woods remain public, under the management of Coillte and the Belleek Woods Enhancement Group, and its 200 acres of forest make it one of Europe's largest urban woodlands.